-In Connecticut, first degree stalking is treated as a Class D felony.
+In Connecticut, first-degree stalking is treated as a Class D felony.
 Those convicted can be sentenced to up to five years in prison as well as a fine of up to $5,000.
-Second degree stalking is classified as a Class A misdemeanor with maximum penalties that include up to one year of imprisonment and a fine as high as $2,000.
-Third degree and electronic stalking are considered Class B misdemeanors.
-The maximum penalty for those offenses include fines of up to $1,000 and incarceration for up to six months.
+Second-degree stalking is classified as a Class A misdemeanor with maximum penalties that include up to one year of imprisonment and a fine as high as $2,000.
+Third-degree and electronic stalking are considered Class B misdemeanors.
+The maximum penalty for those offenses includes fines of up to $1,000 and incarceration for up to six months.

 Help from an Experienced Weston Stalking Attorney